 Risk Impact of Risk if it occurs (H/M/L) Probability of risk occurring (H/M/L) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for dealing with the risk?
-The Council does not achieve its objectives as corporate level risks are not adequately managed and monitored.
-M L Risk Management Strategy has been adopted and mechanisms are in place to identify, manage and escalate emerging and new risks / mitigation strategies.
+The Council does not achieve its objectives as corporate level risks are not adequately M L Risk Management Strategy has been adopted and mechanisms are in place to identify, manage and escalate emerging and new risks / mitigation strategies.
+Directors, Heads of Service and Performance Team managed and monitored.
 Audit Committee oversight of risk management process.
-Directors, Heads of Service and Performance Team

-^{}Taking account of proposed mitigation measures
+\Taking account of proposed mitigation measures